Guidelines to Schedule GGC Services

 Computer and Study Spaces

-The Kaufman Library opens Aug.
-10 with controlled access due to social distancing guidelines.
+The Kaufman Library is open with controlled access due to social distancing guidelines.
 Study rooms (with reduced occupancy) must be booked online via study room reservation (up to 14 days in advance, three hours per day limit).

 All books should be returned using the book drop outside the library on the side facing the Student Center (open 24/7).
 Other library materials should be returned inside the building.